-- Develop insight to identify own strengths and weaknesses and set learning goals. - Evaluate published literature in critically acclaimed journals to continuously improve patient care.
+- Develop insight to identify own strengths and weaknesses and set learning goals. - Evaluate published literature in critically acclaimed journals to continuously improve patient care. - Apply clinical data to patients on the surgical oncology team.

-- Evaluate published literature in critically acclaimed journals and texts. - Apply clinical trials data to patient management. - Develop a general understanding of statistics to include confidence interval, power of the statistics, and p-value. - Participate in academic and clinical discussions on daily rounds and at weekly conferences. - A commitment to read and research about every patient in your sphere to include text, computer literature search, conferences and questioning of other members of the team. - An understanding of study design. - An understanding of the levels of confidence or evidence in published material. - Manage information technology appropriately to manage information, access on-line resources and support personal education. - Receive and utilize constructive criticism to make improvements. - · Recognize strengths and build upon them. - Explore scientific literature concerning patient management questions. - Define the concepts of "best practice" and "evidence-based medicine."
+- Evaluate published literature in critically acclaimed journals and texts. - Apply clinical trials data to patient management.

+- Develop a general understanding of statistics to include confidence interval, power of the statistics, and p value. - Participate in academic and clinical discussions on daily rounds and at weekly conferences. - A commitment to read and research about every patient in your sphere to include text, computer literature search, conferences and questioning of other members of the team. - An understanding of study design. - An understanding of the levels of confidence or evidence in published material. - Manage information technology appropriately to manage information, access on-line resources and support personal education. - Receive and utilize constructive criticism to make improvements. - Recognize strengths and build upon them. - Explore scientific literature concerning patient management questions. - Define the concepts of "best practice" and "evidence-based medicine."